Normal Subgroup Theorem for groups acting on $\tilde A_2$-buildings: Introduction

 A fundamental result of Tits (see the last corollary of \cite{Tits_cours84} as well as the book \cite{WeissBook}) is that all irreducible affine buildings of dimension at least 3 are Bruhat-Tits buildings.
 On the other hand, buildings of dimension 1 are just trees, and their cocompact lattices are virtually free.

 The remaining case of buildings of dimension 2 turns out to be quite interesting.
-First, there are reducible buildings of dimension 2, namely, product of trees.
-In that case, the celebrated work of Burger and Mozes \cite{BurgerMozes_lattices} produces examples of lattices in product of two trees which are simple (and in particular, non-linear).
-Then, there are irreducible buildings of dimension 2, of three possible type ($\tilde A_2$, $\tilde C_2$ or $\tilde G_2$), buildings of type $\tilde A_2$ being the simplest and most studied examples.
+First, there are reducible buildings of dimension 2, namely, products of trees.
+In that case, the celebrated work of Burger and Mozes \cite{BurgerMozes_lattices} produces examples of lattices in products of two trees which are simple (and in particular, non-linear).
+Then, there are irreducible buildings of dimension 2, of three possible types ($\tilde A_2$, $\tilde C_2$ or $\tilde G_2$), buildings of type $\tilde A_2$ being the simplest and most studied examples.
 In this setting, it is already nontrivial to produce examples with cocompact lattices which are not Bruhat-Tits buildings.
 In the sequel, we will call these buildings \emph{exotic}.
 The first construction appeared in \cite{Ronan_triangle} and \cite{Tits_Andrews}, where Ronan and Tits managed to construct the first examples of such buildings.
 There have been many other constructions since then.
 We refer to \cite[\S1.3]{BCL} for a more thorough treatment of the literature.
-In particular, it has been proved that there exist lattices in buildings of arbitrarily large thickness; in some cases (panel-regular lattices) it has even been proven that most buildings are not Bruhat-Tits (this was conjectured in \cite{Witzel} and proved in \cite{Radu}).
+In particular, it has been proved that there exist exotic lattices in 2-dimensional buildings of arbitrarily large thickness; in some cases (panel-regular lattices) it has even been proven that most buildings are not Bruhat-Tits (this was conjectured in \cite{Witzel} and proved in \cite{Radu}).

 Another potential source of examples are \emph{Galois lattices}: starting from a Bruhat-Tits building $X$, associated to an algebraic group $\mathbf G(k)$, the full automorphism group of $X$ is not $\mathbf G(k)$, but an extension of $\Aut(\mathbf G)(k)$ by a subgroup of $\Aut(k)$, which is infinite in positive characteristic (see \cite{BorelTits} and \cite[Proposition 9.1]{BCL}).
-Therefore there may exist a lattice $\Gamma$ in $\Aut(X)$ which has infinite image in $\Aut(k)$: this is what we call a Galois lattice.
+Therefore there may exist a lattice $\Gamma$ in $\Aut(X)$ which has infinite image in $\Aut(k)$: this is what we call a Galois lattice, and it may or may not be cocompact.
 So far it is not known whether Galois lattices exist or not in higher rank.